 How You’ll Learn

 Course 1 is a real mix of practical and theory sessions.
 The practical aspects give you the opportunity to work in areas building various circuits, the theory sessions ensure that you understand why you are building these circuits and how to ensure safety.

 Course 2 is entirely classroom based and has an online exam on day 5 which is open book.

 Course 3 & 4 are again a mix of practical and theory and the qualifications require you to undertake online exams and also practical assessments.

 We will also provide you with access to Smartscreen where additional learning material will be available for the C&G 2382, C&G 2392 and C&G 2391-52.
 You can use this to study ahead of attending the courses or whilst you are on the courses or both.

 Please be aware that this package of learning can be completed in 5 consecutive weeks or you can break the time up – Weeks 1 and 2 will always have to be completed back to back but weeks 3 and 4 can be completed later if preferred.
 As above, we recommend gaining some work experience before undertaking week 5.

 Courses Open To You After

-From this course you can, if you choose, progress to C&G 2395 (Periodic Inspection & Testing).
+From this course you can, if you choose, progress to C&G 2391-52 (Initial Verification and Periodic Inspection & Testing, Level 3).
 If you would like to move towards becoming a fully qualified Electrician in order to work in Commercial/Industrial premises, the C&G 2365 at level 2 would be a very good starting point for you.

-Books: We recommend that you have copies of:
+Books: For all of the above courses, we recommend that you have copies of: